-- Completed PDF application form

-- A4 Portfolio, consisting of 20 pages, that demonstrates your range of skills

-- University transcripts in English

-- Academic Recommendation of Studies letter

-- Original letter of reference on headed paper

-- Certificate showing proficiency in English language.
-Refer to English language requirements listed under entrance requirements.
+Membership are required for this) - Completed PDF application form (available to download from the Semester Programme webpage) - A4 Portfolio, consisting of 20 pages, that demonstrates your range of skills - · University transcripts in English - · Academic Recommendation of Studies letter - Original letter of reference on headed paper, confirming your enrolment and leave of absence - Certificate showing proficiency in English language.
+Refer to English language requirements listed on the previous page.
 If you do not have the certificate and are planning to take an English language test, you can still make an application with the above documents and submit your results when you receive them

-- Copy of your passport